 4 | Repeat the process until you become debt-free |

-The two differ in which is more important, whether it’s the momentum gained from paying off smaller debts or eradicating as much interest as possible.
+The two differ in terms of which is more important, whether it’s the momentum gained from paying off smaller debts or eradicating as much interest as possible.

 Each method is a viable strategy for paying off debt.
 When you begin, determine the balance details on your debts to help you choose the method you find most motivating.